Investigating the amplitude and rotation of the phase spiral in the Milky Way outer disc: Discussion

 \subsection{Effects of rotation}

-Previous studies have shown that the phase spiral changes shape and becomes more flattened along the $Z$-axis with increasing Galactocentric radius \citep[][]{bland-hawthorn_galah_2019, wang_galactic_2019, khanna_galah_2019, laporte_footprints_2019, xu_exploring_2020, hunt_resolving_2021, li_vertical_2021, antoja_phase_2022}.
 If the rotation of the phase spiral is not taken into consideration when studying it, some features are at risk of being washed out.
 For example, in Fig.~\ref{fig:L-plot}, the sample is restricted to stars with Galactic azimuth of $175^\circ < \phi < 185^\circ$, otherwise, the feature of interest is not clearly visible.
 Future authors should be aware of this phenomenon and how it may affect their results.

 In Fig.~\ref{fig:z_hist_grid} it appears that stars are missing in the centre of the Galactic disc at high or low Galactic azimuth.
 This is attributed to dust.
-We also see an asymmetry in the $Z$-distribution when comparing regions at high and low Galactic azimuth.
+We also see an asymmetry in the $ Z$ distribution when comparing regions at high and low Galactic azimuth.
 This effect could be caused by the rotation of the phase spiral as it brings the phase spiral arm out of the high $Z$ region at lower Galactic azimuth.
 We do not believe this is caused by the warp of the Galactic disc, as the warp only starts being measurable at Galactocentric distances greater than those considered here, at about 10\,kpc \citep{cheng_exploring_2020}.
 However, it seems like the phase spiral and the Galactic warp overlap in certain regions of the Galaxy and are perhaps related.
+The peak in the phase spiral amplitude is found at $L_Z = 2300 $\,km\,kpc\,s$^{-1} $ which corresponds to a guiding radius of $R_g \approx 9.9$ kpc and reaches a minimum at $L_Z = 2500 $\,km\,kpc\,s$^{-1} $ which corresponds to $R_g \approx 10.8$ kpc which is inside of the distance where the Galactic warp starts being relevant \citep[e.g.][]{cheng_exploring_2020}.